wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 ---
-title: Using Alert Targets to Send Alerts to Notification Systems
+title: Creating and Managing Custom Alert Targets
 keywords: alert targets
 tags: [alerts, integrations]
 sidebar: doc_sidebar
 permalink: webhooks_alert_notification.html
-summary: Learn how to use alert targets to integrate alerts and notification systems.
+summary: Learn how to create custom alert targets to receive alert notifications on different messaging platforms.
 ---
-You can use Wavefront alert targets to integrate alerts with many types of notification systems.

-You can create alert targets from scratch or use one of the predefined integrations that use alert notification.

-* This page explains how to create and configure different alert targets, including webhooks.

-* [Customizing Alert Targets](alert_target_customizing.html) explains how to use webhook templates, variables, and functions to customize alert target behavior.
+You can create custom alert targets for sending notifications to a variety of messaging platforms, including email, pager services, and communication channels.
+A custom alert target enables you to configure where you want notifications to be sent, what kind of information you want in them, how you want them to be formatted, and which alert events should trigger them.
+For example, you can use a custom alert target to:
+* Expand (or limit) the set of triggering events for notifications sent to a particular list of email addresses.
+* Associate a short name with a lengthy PagerDuty key.

-* Wavefront provides predefined integrations for several notification systems such as Slack, PagerDuty, HipChat, and VictorOps.
+* Configure notifications for a webhook-based messaging platform such as Slack, HipChat, and VictorOps.

+This page provides general steps for creating and managing a custom alert target.
+These steps apply to any custom alert target, including targets you create from scratch.
+* Wavefront provides predefined integrations to create alert targets for [PagerDuty](pagerduty.html), [VictorOps](victorops.html), [Slack](slack.html), and [HipChat](hipchat.html).
 Follow the instructions in the built-in integration.
-Here's a list of all [built-in integrations](integrations_list.html).
+(Here's a list of all [built-in integrations](label_integrations.html).)

-To view and manage alert targets, select **Browse > Alert Targets**.
+* See [Customizing Alert Target Templates](alert_target_customizing.html) for information about customizing a notification's contents.

 **Note** Our blog post [Engineering Tips Series: How Wavefront's Devops Team Uses Alert Targets to Provide Exceptional Quality of Services to Customers](https://www.wavefront.com/engineering-tips-series-wavefronts-devops-team-uses-alert-targets-provide-exceptional-quality-services-customers/) explains how alert targets help Wavefront to keep things running smoothly.